csabee1979/market-data-pipeline/README.md

 1. Update the database schema in `database/schema.sql`
 2. Redeploy schema using `deploy_schema.py`
 3. Update transformation logic in `import_papers.py`
+4. Add data quality tests in `database/tests/`
+5. Update pipeline configuration if needed
-4. Add tests to verify functionality
+6. Add tests to verify functionality
-5. Update this README with new features
+7. Update this README with new features